pelmers/tab-origin/README.md

 originated each tab, so you can return to it with a configurable shortcut defaulting to cmd/ctrl-shift-u.

+It also puts a "Back to Origin Tab" option in the tab browser context menu.

 If you like it, leave a review! (only if you like it :D)